Educational Technology Specialist

 Description

-• $120,000 annual salary with weekly pay.
-Health, dental, and vision coverage begins day one
+• Annual salary of $120,000, disbursed weekly.
+Full health, dental, and vision coverage begins on day one

 What you will be doing